|Nutritional Guidelines (per serving)|

 - Optional: fruit compote

-Stir in the milk and add the whole piece of vanilla bean or vanilla extract.
+Stir in the milk and add the whole piece of vanilla bean or the vanilla extract.

 Place the mixture over medium heat and bring to a boil, stirring often.